SPARK Program at NNPS

 SPARK, the Summer Program for Arts, Recreation and Knowledge, joins Newport News Public Schools with local businesses, museums, non-profit organizations and city agencies to provide an engaging menu of offerings for students four days a week during the summer.
 With meals and transportation provided and no tuition costs for kindergarten through eighth-grade students, SPARK is a great opportunity for young people across the city.

-- Early Learning Lab, Reading & Math Camp, College Readiness, Credit Advancement & Recovery, Outdoor Education, Freshman Transition
+Morning opportunities include Early Learning Lab, Reading & Math Camp, College Readiness, Credit Advancement & Recovery, Outdoor Education, and Freshman Transition.

-- Partner-Provided Experiences in Art, Athletics & Recreation, Career-Readiness, Museum Field Trips, STEM
+Afternoon enrichment opportunities partner-provided experiences in Art, Athletics & Recreation, Career-Readiness, Museum Field Trips, and STEM.

 A National School Boards Association Magna Award winner for exemplary and innovative student learning, SPARK started with 2,000 students in 2015 and expanded to 6,000 in 2016.
-The 2017 session will run from July 5 through August 3, Mondays through Thursdays.
+The 2017 session ran from July 5 through August 3, Mondays through Thursdays.

 - Transportation at no cost